mmshahria/GlassboardTech-API-Reference/Deals/Get deals by profileId.md

 Retrieves the details of existing deals for a valid identifier.
-Supply the unique `profileId`, and this endpoint will return the corresponding deal details.
+Supply the unique `profileId` in the path parameter, and this endpoint will return the corresponding deal details.
 Data returned as JSON _array_ object.

 # Attributes